-► To display the tagging functions: Press the TAG soft key
+► To display the tagging functions, press the TAG soft key.

-▶ To tag a file: Press the TAG FILE soft key
+► Tag a file by pressing the TAG FILE soft key.

 Move the highlight to the next file you wish to tag: Only works via soft keys.
 Do not use the arrow keys!